 2) Choosing a Material/Surface that is Not Durable or Is Prone to Staining

-If you’re keeping to a budget, but also need a lot a of white boards, you may be tempted to purchase traditional white boards that are a little less expensive in the interest of saving some money.
+If you’re keeping to a budget, but also need a lot of whiteboards, you may be tempted to purchase traditional whiteboards that are a little less expensive in the interest of saving some money.
 Unfortunately, with lower quality materials and surfaces, you run the risk of the marker staining the board or “ghosting”—leaving behind slightly visible remnants of older messages.
-This can be not only unsightly, but also dangerous if information is misread.
-Consider your custom white boards as an important investment.
+This can be not only unsightly but also dangerous if the information is misread.
+Consider your custom whiteboards as an important investment.
 Spend a little extra on glass dry erase boards now, and you’ll reap the benefits for many years to come.
 Glass dry erase boards are designed to last up to 50 years, so your investment now will more than pay for itself.

 3) Choosing a Material That Isn’t Bacteria-Resistant

 When installing dry erase boards in health care facilities, disease prevention and cleanliness are key.
 Choosing whiteboards that are made of materials that are hard to clean, have frames where bacteria can get caught, or are porous could lead to having less than ideal sanitary conditions.
 In order to maintain a high level of sanitation within each patient room, low-maintenance, bacteria-resistant, frameless dry erase boards are preferable.
 Don’t skimp when it comes to patients’ health—choose a glass dry erase board that is stress-free and easy to clean.